 Did the price affect your approach to surfing Kelly’s?

 With that all being said I’m still just your average working guy and that price point definitely affected how I surfed the waves.
 My approach was way more reserved than I would’ve liked because you don’t want to blow a wave when you spend all that money.
 Even if it’s a bonus wave you still want to make the most out of it and at the very least pack the barrel sections.

 Was it tense and CT-like or a jovial bro-fest?

 The overall vibe was very similar to almost any surf trip you could go on, except that everyone is stoked at an entirely different level knowing that they are about to score absolutely perfect waves.

-Share with us something most people would know about Kelly’s
+Share with us something most people would not know about Kelly’s

 I briefly touched on things people wouldn’t know unless they’ve been there and that is you split the wave and get staged at flags along the fence.
 The bottom is also flat concrete.
 Unrelated to the wave but there is also a lake next to the pool on the property that you can wakesurf or wakeboard.
 They also film all of your waves with various cameras and angles.
 There’s also a stationary camera at both ends of the pool that broadcast all the waves live over TVs around the facility and you can check out the footage as soon as you finish surfing.